ckotzbauer/extended-listbox/README.md

 `<select>` tag is that last one isn’t flexible for customization with *CSS*.
 Extended Listbox solves this problem.
 This component creates a list structure based on `<div>` tags.
 The configuration is completely in JavaScript.
-It opens up great possibilities for customization.
-No jquery is needed.
+It opens up great possibilities for customization. **No jquery is needed**.

 In addition, this component provides other useful features like a search bar or grouped items.